BradHutchings/Mmojo-Server-v2/instructions/303-Copy-Models.md

 ---
 ### SHORTCUT: Copy Tested Models
 I really think you should run through these scripts one at a time the first few times you build, so you can familiarize yourself with the process and know what goes where.
-But, now that you've run through a few times, you can use the shortcut snippet to copy all the models I offer on Hugging Face from your Mmojo SHare.
+But, now that you've run through a few times, you can use the shortcut snippet to copy all the models I offer on Hugging Face from your Mmojo Share.
 This will take awhile and use a lot (i.e. 100 GB-ish) of disk space.
 ```
 ################################################################################
 # SHORTCUT: DON'T DO THIS IF YOU ALREADY RAN SCRIPTS ABOVE!